conda-forge/cfep/cfep-13.md

 1. Advertise this change widely as it is implemented.
 2. Create an admin bot command to create a PR for new registering new outputs.
-3. Add a linter check that all outputs are registered for this feedstock in the global database.
+3. Have the rerender command check that all outputs are registered for this feedstock in the global database and post a comment on the PR if any outputs are not registered properly.
+4. PR CI runs should check all of their outputs against the web service in a `dry-run` mode and fail if any output is not registered.
-4. Automerge PRs for outputs that don't overlap with any existing name on any feedstock.
+5. PRs for outputs that don't overlap with any existing name on any feedstock will be automatically merged.

 The above combination of items will let users register new outputs for feedstocks in a mostly self-service manner while also not letting them write to any output.